elangomunusamy/elango-deepchem-documentation/01_Learning_journey_deepchem.md

 ## 🧪 1.
 Environment Setup

+### ✔️ Installing Python
+- I installed ubuntu 24.04 (WSL) in my windows laptop.
+The command `lsb_release -a` can be used to know your version.
+- The default python version is 3.13.9 and is the latest version.
+The command `python --version` will tell your python version.
+- In addition to latest python version, I also have other previous versions of python installed.

+### ✔️ Creating Environments using Conda
+- To create a new environment in python, miniconda3 could be installed in python.
+I have installed conda 25.11.1 in ubuntu WSL.
+- A new environment is created with the command `conda create -n deepchem-27 python=3.10`.
+- The deepchem book was written few years ago where older versions of scientific tools were used.
+So to learn from the book, it is advisable to use older versions of all the tools.
+- After the environment is created, activate it using the command `conda activate deepchem-27` and deactivate it using the command `conda deactivate`.
+- Inside the deepchem-27 environment, we should install the versions of deepchem, pytorch, tensorflow, rdkit, etc that are compatible with each other.
+- Given below are the tools/versions installed with python version 3.10
+  - `pip install torch torchvision torchaudio` version 2.9
+  - `pip install numpy==1.24`
+  - `pip install rdkit-pypi matplotlib scikit-learn`
+  - `pip install deepchem==2.7.1`
+  - `pip install tensorflow==2.12.0`

 ### ✔️ Installing DeepChem
 - Attempted installation with Python 3.13 → **failed** due to version incompatibility.
 - Error: `AttributeError: 'str' object has no attribute 'as_numpy_dtype'`